ashvardanian/StringZilla/README.md

 There are several ways to improve the original algorithm.
 One is to use sparse DFA representation, which is more cache-friendly, but would require extra processing to navigate state transitions.

-StringZilla takes that route in [`stringzillas`](include/stringzillas/substrings/README.md), compiling a needle dictionary once into a goto-completed Aho-Corasick automaton and reusing it across every later call.
+StringZilla takes that route in [`substrings`](include/stringzilla/substrings/README.md), compiling a needle vocabulary once into a goto-completed Aho-Corasick automaton and reusing it across every later round of haystacks.
-The automaton is split into two tiers - a dense 256-wide row per frequently-visited state and a double array for the rest - so a step is one load with no failure-following at runtime.
+The automaton is split into two tiers — a dense goto-completed row per frequently-visited state, one target per byte class, and a double array for the rest — so a step is one load with no failure-following at runtime.
-It matches raw bytes or applies full Unicode case folding to both sides, runs across a slice of CPU cores or a CUDA GPU, and is reachable as `szs::Substrings` in Rust and `szs.Substrings` in Python.
+It matches raw bytes or applies full Unicode case folding to both sides, runs on the host or on a CUDA device, and answers counts, located matches, rewritten haystacks, or BM25 scores out of the one walk.
-Where only near-duplicate detection or candidate filtering is needed, the rolling-fingerprint machinery described below is the cheaper tool.
+Where only near-duplicate detection or candidate filtering is needed, the window-overlap machinery described below is the cheaper tool.

 ### Levenshtein Edit Distance